 See Related: Amazing Southwestern Destinations

-You can learn how to construct a bottle wall or go on a scavenger hunt to find hidden letters within the Museum and reveal a special message.
+You can learn how to construct a bottle wall or scavenger hunt to find hidden letters within the Museum and reveal a special message.

 Tinkertown has a gift shop that is an attraction by itself.
 You can pick up hand-carved artwork to preserve your memories of this unique miniature town.